ESG ETFs Continue Making Inroads as Core Holdings

 There was a time when environmental, social, and governance (ESG) exchange traded funds were viewed as satellite positions or complements to traditional core holdings, but that moment has passed.

-As the ESG ETF arena continues evolving, many of these products are credible core equity holdings, with a smaller -- though rising -- number of ESG ETFs making inroads in the core fixed income space, too.
-The trend of ESG ETFs becoming core fixtures in investor portfolios has room to run and explains, in part, why an article by VettaFi reporter Max Chen was one of the most popular on the site this year.
+As the ESG ETF arena continues evolving, many of these products are credible core equity holdings with a smaller (though rising) amount of ESG ETFs making inroads in the core fixed income space, too.
+The trend of ESG ETFs becoming core fixtures in investor portfolios has room to run and explains in part why an article by VettaFi reporter Max Chen was one of the most popular on the site this year.

 For more news, information, and analysis, visit the ESG Channel.Read more on ETFtrends.com.